Security Architecture (SecA)

 Every company has a form of security architecture (a coherent set of concepts and their principles) implemented.

-The question is how much or mature your current state security architecture is aligned with your strategy and policies.
+How mature your current state security architecture is aligned with your strategy and policies?

 The definition of Security